vl2g/MPA/README.md

 ```

 ## Parity Identifier (PI)
-Now, in order to identify the parity between the LVLM and SVLM run the following command.
+This is the module that is responsible to identify samples that represent the knowledge gaps between S-VLM and L-VLM.
 Note, you have to pass the path of the PA output json file inside the respective dataloader in PI.py.
 ```
 # run the bash script PI.sh
 $ bash PI.sh
 ```

 ## Parity Leveler
-Now, in this step we will use the Parity samples between LVLM and SVLM generated and identified using PA and PI respectively to train the SVLM to bridge the Parity between the two models.
-Note, we use the following [github repo](https://github.com/2U1/Qwen2-VL-Finetune?tab=readme-ov-file#full-finetuning) to train the qwen-family models.
-Also, note you have to pass the train json file generated during the PI step in PL.sh to train on the parity sampled.
+Now, Parity samples obtained by PI module are used to train the SVLM to enhance it.
+Also, note you have to pass the train json file generated during the PI step in PL.sh to train on the parity samples.
 Run the following command to do the same:
 ```
 # run the bash script PL.sh
 $ bash PL/Qwen2-VL-Finetune/scripts/PL.sh
 ```
+Note, we use the following [github repo](https://github.com/2U1/Qwen2-VL-Finetune?tab=readme-ov-file#full-finetuning) to train the qwen-family models.

 ## Evaluate
 Now, to evaluate pre-trained and MPA trained models you can run the following command: